Skip to main content

 Scabies usually cause tiny clusters of skin bumps.
 In fair skin, these look pinky-red.
 In darker skin tones, the rash is brown or violet.
 Sometimes you can see tiny lines where the mite burrows in the skin.
 In severe scabies, the rash can look scaly or crusty.

-Here are some pictures of what scabies typically looks like in different skin types and tones, and body locations.
+Here are some images of scabies so you can see what it typically looks like in different skin types and body locations.

 A hand with tiny dark brown bumps on the fingers and in the web spaces.